Gallahorn/Ultraviolence/README.md

 ## 8. Options in MO2

+  ### Huditor
+    Make sure you pick the right resolution between 1080p and 1440p.
+If you are playing at 4k pick 1440p and then look in the keybind section on how to move the hud around.

   ### Graphic Mods
     Pick the options for your hardware.
 Current options are for my mid tier computer.
     You can see what fps i get in the benchmark on the images under with the settings the list comes with.